theronhitchman/euclidean-geometry/class/index.md

 *Question H:* How do we differentiate between the "normal-looking" and the "odd-looking" kites?
 Is there some geometrical way of distinguishing these?

+### January 30

+*Conjecture I:* (Lewis) Given a segment AB and an angle XYZ, it is possible to construct a rhombus ABCD with angle ABD congruent to angle XYZ using a compass and straightedge.